-NBA Trade Rumors: Latest Buzz On George Hill, Courtney Lee, Kyle Kuzma Plus More
+NBA Trade Rumors: Latest Buzz On George Hill, Courtney Lee, Kyle Kuzma, Plus More

 Even this year’s 34th overall pick, Frank Mason III, has become Kings head coach Dave Joerger’s primary substitute to Fox at the one-guard spot, leaving Hill to settle to an unnatural shooting guard position.

-Sacramento Bee’s Jason Jones said that he expects the Kings to trade Hill “even before the (February) deadline and that it would be “best for both sides” to pursue such a deal.
+Sacramento Bee’s Jason Jones said that he expects the Kings to trade Hill “even before the (February) deadline” and that it would be “best for both sides” to pursue such a deal.

 Joerger is reportedly already satisfied with the young point guard combo of Fox and Mason, and keeping a veteran floor general is not on the team’s priority right now.